cltxvz/dreamBuy/README.md

 # **🛍️ DreamBuy**
-*"A real e-commerce simulator where you can shop like a millionaire!"*
+*"A real e-commerce simulator where you can shop like a billionaire!"*

 ---